CS328-Fall2023-UMassCICS/FinalProject-Classification-nimchimpsky/README.md

 1. **Data Collection:** Use the Sensor Logger App to collect accelerometer and gyroscope data during tennis racket swings.
 2. **Data Preprocessing:** Apply necessary cleaning and filtering techniques to the raw data.
 3. **Feature Extraction:** Extract relevant features from the preprocessed data.
-4. **Model Training:** Utilize the provided codebase to train the Random Forest classifier on your extracted features.
+4. **Model Training:** Utilize the collected codebase to train a Random Forest classifier on extracted features.
-5. **Prediction:** Deploy the trained model to classify new instances of tennis racket swings based on sensor data.
+5. **Prediction:** Deploy the trained model to classify new instances of tennis racket swings based on sensor data, in realtime hopefully.

-### Acknowledgments

-This project may have been made possible with the use of all traditional Python data processing libraries or any other resources used.